CHRONOSVOLCANOS/E-SRM/README.md

 If using this, please cite: N/A @ 08/16/2024

-This .zip file contains the data and MATLAB codes for the E-SRM, developed by Ninad Bhagwat (PhD student at Montana Technological University) LAST UPDATED: 08/16/2024
+These files contain the data and MATLAB codes for the E-SRM, developed by Ninad Bhagwat (PhD student at Montana Technological University) under the supervision of Dr. Xiaobing Zhou (Professor at Montana Technological University).

+  LAST UPDATED: 08/16/2024

 Contents:

-  Input_data - This folder contains all the input data used by Ninad Bhagwat to develop
+  Input_data_E-SRM_input - This .zip file contains the input data required for E-SRM simulation.
-    and run the E-SRM.
-Some data is raw, while some is pre-processed to some extent.
+  This .xip file contains two folders: Canyon Ferry and Morony.
+Each folder name is specific for that watershed.

+  Input_data_Pre_processing_CF - This .zip file contains the DEM of Canyon Ferry watershed, and weather station, streamflow and snow cover data for the watershed.

+  Input_data_Pre_processing_Morony - This .xip file contains the DEM of the Morony watershed, and weather station, streamflow and snow cover data for the watershed.

   MATLAB - This folder contains all the MATLAB codes (last updated on 08/16/2024) to pre-process
     some data and use the E-SRM model.

-  Output_for_verification - This folder contains all the outputs from MATLAB codes.
-Just to
+  Output_for_verification - This folder contains all the outputs from MATLAB codes, just to
     verify that the codes are working, and results are recreatable.

 Instructions: